alexanderwachter/draft-6LoCAN/draft-ietf-6lo-can-00.md

 initials="A."
 surname="Wachter"
 fullname="Alexander Wachter"
-organization = "University of Technology Graz" [author.address] email = "alexander@wachter.cloud"
+organization = "Graz University of Technology" [author.address] email = "alexander@wachter.cloud"
 %%%

 .# Abstract

-Controller Area Network (CAN) is a Fieldbus initially designed for automotive application.
+Controller Area Network (CAN) is a Fieldbus initially designed for automotive applications.
 It is a multi-master bus with 11-bit or 29-bit frame identifiers.
 The CAN standard (ISO 11898 series) defines the physical and data-link layer.
 This document describes how to transfer IPv6 packets over CAN using ISO-TP, a dedicated addressing schema, and IP header compression (IPHC).